-A blueprint for the new age of Conscious Capitalism: Ethical, Sustainable and HARM-LESS.
+A blueprint for the new age of Conscious Capitalism: Ethical, Eco Frienly and HARM-LESS.

-We use natural and sustainable materials whenever possible not only because they feel luxurious and comfortable, but also because of the reduced global impact they have on the planet.
+Natural and eco friendly materials We use natural and eco friendly materials whenever possible not only because they feel luxurious and comfortable, but also because of the reduced global impact they have on the planet.

 For our fabric garments, we use Lenzing Modal, a sustainable, carbon neutral fabric.
 Lenzing modal is made from Beechwood trees where up to 95% of processing chemicals are recovered during production.
 Beechwood grows extremely fast and requires much less water than even other eco-fabrics such as organic cotton and bamboo.
 The trees are harvested sustainably and environmental impact is offset with solar power and other techniques in the factory.